endiverse/DAO-Launch-NFT/README.md

 # ENDIVERSE.COM - https://endiverse.com

 # A UniVerse of Endless Meta-Spaces.
-# Curated high-quality "Starter projects" in the MetaVerse and Web 3
+# Curated, high-quality, "Starter projects" for YOUR MetaVerse and Web3!
 # Join the EndiVerse DAO!

 # DAO-Launch-NFT